Hong Kong football fans defy Beijing by booing Chinese national anthem

-The booing of the anthem, "The March of the Volunteers", has become a fixture at Hong Kong football matches, with some parallels to protests in the United States where American football players have knelt during the national anthem, an act denounced by U.S. President Donald Trump.
+The booing of the anthem, "The March of the Volunteers", has become a fixture at football matches in the Chinese-ruled territory, with some parallels to protests in the United States where American football players have knelt during the national anthem, an act denounced by U.S. President Donald Trump.

 Details of the law, including jail terms and the scope of enforcement, have yet to be set.
 China extended the law to cover Hong Kong earlier this month.

+Chinese President Xi Jinping in recent years has ushered in new legislation aimed at securing the country from threats both within and outside its borders, besides presiding over a sweeping crackdown on dissent and free speech.

-Chinese officials have said the law is necessary to safeguard the authority of the state.
+Chinese officials have said the anthem law is necessary to safeguard the authority of the state.

 Several hundred fans greeted the anthem before the match against Lebanon with jeers and boos, with some unfurling banners that said "Die for Hong Kong", while others yelled "We are Hong Kong" in English, rather than the local Cantonese dialect.